-If the IOLINK is having difficulty obtaining a connection to the NT-1, this option should be disabled.
+If the IOLINK router is having difficulty obtaining a connection to the NT-1, this option should be disabled.

-This option is not available when the link module in an ISDN type U interface.
+Considerations: This option is not available when the link module is an ISDN type U interface.

 3 - Force 56K

 This option forces both B-channels on this IOLINK router to use V.110 rate adaption for incoming and outgoing calls.